Why 80% of delays are not lost due to execution

 Or

-4. Delays are rarely an execution problem.
+4. Delays are rarely an execution problem

-It's counterintuitive but fundamental.
+It's counter-intuitive but fundamental.

-In large projects:
+In major projects:

-- the teams are performing globally correctly
+- The teams are performing correctly overall

 The common real causes: